 0.4% of the total rent for the lease period | 0.04% of four times the average annual rent for the lease period |

-Typically, tenants pay this tax before the landlord and tenant sign the tenancy agreement.
-However, landlords sometimes bear the cost.
-Ensure that your tenancy agreement has clarity on who is in charge of paying this fee.
+Typically, tenants pay this tax before the tenancy agreement is signed.
+However, there are instances where landlords bear the cost.
+As such, do ensure that the tenancy agreement clearly indicates who will be assuming the responsibility of paying this fee.

-Seller's stamp duty (SSD) is a property tax levied on property sellers when they sell a property within the 3-year holding period.
+Seller's Stamp Duty (SSD) is a property tax levied on property sellers when they sell a property within the three-year holding period.
 If you are an HDB homeowner who is selling their flat after the minimum occupation period of five years, you do not have to pay SSD.

 Other instances of having to pay SSD is when a property is acquired through a transfer due to a divorce, within the family (for HDB flats), or in the case of inheritance.
 SSD is only applicable to those who bought a residential property on and after 20 February 2010.

-For more details on SSD, check out this article we wrote on seller's stamp duty for property sellers in Singapore.
+For more details on SSD, check out this article we wrote on SSD for property sellers in Singapore.

 Additional Buyer's Stamp Duty (ABSD) is a tax levied on top of BSD for residential property purchases in Singapore.
 Introduced in December 2011 as a property cooling measure, its primary goal is to keep housing prices affordable for Singaporeans so that citizens can buy a primary residence and control demand for residential property.